Dublin

 Hungarian Helsinki Committee Visit Website

 It should be noted that the following information does not give rise to much practice, as with the embassy procedure there are extremely few asylum seekers and thus even less Dublin transfer decisions.
-In the last two years HHC did not represent any asylum seekers in Dublin transfer decisions appeal cases.
+Since 2021, HHC has not represented any asylum seekers in Dublin transfer decisions appeal cases.

 General